-The College has also developed a number of other specialist academies including the Journalism Academy, the Michael Caines Hospitality Academy, the Reach Academy, an Enterprise Academy and the recently formed Exeter Chiefs Rugby Academy.
+The College has also developed a number of other specialist academies including the Journalism Academy, the Michael Caines Hospitality Academy, the Reach Academy, an Enterprise Academy and the Exeter Chiefs Rugby Academy.

-Additionally, Exeter College is the adult and community learning provider for the city offering a range of adult vocational provision and currently enrols over 550 students on Higher Education programmes each year.
-In 2016/17, over 200 young people aged 14-16 attended the College, following a wide range of courses from Foundation Learning through vocational provision to gifted & talented programmes.
+Additionally, Exeter College is the adult and community learning provider for the city offering a range of adult vocational provision and enrolled 566 students on Higher Education programmes in an increasingly competitive environment.
+In 2017/18, over 100 young people aged 14-16 attended the College, following a wide range of courses from Foundation Learning through vocational provision to gifted & talented programmes.